Guillemdb/FractalAI/README.md

 [Fractal AI: A Fragile Theory of Intelligence](https://docs.google.com/document/d/13SFT9m0ERaDY1flVybG16oWWZS41p7oPBi3904jNBQM/edit?usp=sharing):
 This document explains the fundamental principles of the Fractal AI theory in which our Agent is based.
 We tried very hard to build our own solution, so we worked all the fundamental principles completely from scratch.
-We try to be consistent with existing terminology, but this document should contain anything you need to understand the theory, without further reading required.
+We try to be consistent with existing terminology, and this document should contain everything you need to understand the theory.
 Any comment on how to explain things more clearly will be welcome.

 ### Blog
  [Sergio's blog: EntropicAI](http://entropicai.blogspot.com.es/):